Chih-Che-Fang/MyBazaar/README.md

 # How to run?
 1. Switch to the root directory of this project (Ex. cd /mapreduce-Cih-Che-Fang) and confirm the path contains no "blank"
 2. Perform run_test.bat on Windows OS (With JDK installed and with JDK environment variable set), and will automatically launch multiple peers and construct the topology, finally run the peer-to-peer system
 3. See the testing result on console, it will tell you if the output is equal to the Spark output.
 Logs like:

 Output info to loc:info-id-0
 ServerId:0 start!!
 Reply 0 1 0 0
 ServerID:0 receive msg:Reply 0 1 0 0 with path:0
 Output info to loc:info-id-0
 BuyerID:0 bought fish from 1
 BuyerID:0 start to buy boars
 Output info to loc:info-id-0
-Output info to loc:info-id-0
-Output info to loc:info-id-0
-Output info to loc:info-id-0

 # Directory/Files Description